Employment Responsibilities and Rights for Caregivers

 Examples of Family Responsibilities Discrimination

 Family responsibilities discrimination can take a variety of forms.
 While sometimes this discrimination is fairly obvious, in other cases it can be harder to spot.
-Examples of family responsibilities discrimination include:
+Examples of family responsibility discrimination include:

 • Practicing employment discrimination by refusing to hire an employee because they are pregnant or may become pregnant;

-• Wrongfully firing a single parent due to a need for reasonable accommodations in order to care for their children;
+• Wrongfully firing a single parent due to a need for reasonable accommodations to care for their children;

-• Refusing to promote an employee on the basis of their need to work from home to care for an elderly parent;
+• Refusing to promote an employee based on their need to work from home to care for an elderly parent;

 • Penalizing employees for needing to leave work to care for an ill or disabled dependent;